-People seem to know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
-It’s true, I keep leading a workshop called Networking Secrets from an Ex-Wallflower™.
+Some people know me as that woman who leads networking workshops especially for introverts and anyone struggling with networking.
+It’s true, I’ve often led a workshop called Networking Secrets from an Ex-Wallflower™.

 My behind-the-scenes story is that I really was a wallflower for a long time.
 In fact, I was that painfully shy, practically invisible kid all the way through school.
 For example, even though I was obsessed with making good grades, if I had to do an oral report, I would beg the teacher to give me an “F” instead of making me talk in front of the class.
 I can feel the queasiness just thinking about how it felt back then.

-In college, I gradually came out of my shell thanks to tapping into my passions (ya know, changing the world kinda stuff).
+In college, I gradually came out of my shell thanks to tapping into my passions (you know, changing the world kinda stuff).
 And that was the beginning of a long transition.
-(Wish I had had a coach back then so it would have been a shorter journey.)
+(Wish I had had a coach back then so it would have been a shorter and less painful journey.)

 But you can see in this photo (right) from age 24 that I still carried the weight of shyness in my posture and my hesitant smile.
 I had more work to do.